Thesohan/weaveGitHubSearchService/README.md

 ### Future Improvements
-1. Support for conigurable logging
+1. Support for configurable logging
 2. Support for pagination
 3. Secret management for API tokens